 After pursuing his master's and PhD at the University of Oxford, Simon joined a start-up called Vivid Economics, started by fellow Oxford economics students.
 The start-up focused on environmental and development economics.

 "The chemistry from my undergrad came in handy along with the economics!
 But it was also rewarding because we were helping governments to design good policy and helping major global energy firms to play a more constructive role in climate action, which was good for their shareholders and also the planet," Simon said.

 I'm now both the Chief Economist for the EIU (Economist Intelligence Unit) globally and also the Managing Director for the business in the Asia region.

 "I love the dual intellectual and management sides of my role, and also the variety that comes from Asia being such a diverse and fast-changing region.
 I also get to meet and talk to a lot of interesting and influential people from government, business and academia and engage in global discussions on big global topics like the US-China trade war, climate change and tech.
 It hits my buttons of being intellectually stimulating but also making an impact on important issues."

 Simon has some advice for those considering studying economics at the University of Tasmania.

 "It is a great framework for thinking about important problems.
 Some people think economics is just about finance, but it is just a small part.
 So no matter what your interests are, it's likely that you can use economics to make a difference.
 It is also the language that a lot of people in business and government speak, so if you want to influence them it helps to be able to speak it too.

 The grounding I got (at the University of Tasmania) has served me very well in an international context - be that postgraduate study or in the workforce - so you can be confident in the possibilities this degree can open up to you.
 I still use things I learned at the University of Tasmania every day.

 Interested in economics?
-Study a Bachelor of Economics and Bachelor of Science in 2021.
+Study a Bachelor of Economics and Bachelor of Science.